-Starting from 1 November, monetising creators must turn on 2-Step Verification on the Google Account used for their YouTube channel to access YouTube Studio or YouTube Studio Content Manager.
+Starting 1 November 2021, monetising creators must turn on 2-Step Verification on the Google Account used for their YouTube channel to access YouTube Studio or YouTube Studio Content Manager.
 Learn more

-Securing your YouTube account helps prevent your account from being hacked, hijacked or compromised.
+Securing your YouTube account helps prevent your account or channel from being hacked, hijacked or compromised.

-Note: If you think your account has been hacked, follow these steps to secure it.
+Note: If you think that your account has been hacked, learn how to secure it.